makrai/notes/pierrejean18-embed-variability-naacl.md

 * Standard deviation
   * is low (average of 0.04) across the 10 pairs of models, meaning that the
   * across words is much higher (average of 0.08), which indicates that there
-* semantic clusters that remained stable across models.
-E.g.,
+* semantic clusters that remained stable across models
   * temporal expressions (am, pm, noon) in the BNC that
-  * co-hyponyms, e.g
+  * co-hyponyms
     * family members in the BNC (wife, grandmother, sister...),
     * linguistic preprocessing in ACL (parsing, lemmatizing, tokenizing...) and
     * antibiotics in PLOS (puromycin, blasticidin, cefotaxime...)
-    * For ACL and PLOS the transdisciplinary scientific [words]
+    * For ACL and PLOS the transdisciplinary scientific words
       * (conjunctive adverbs such as nevertheless, moreover, furthermore and scientific processes such as hypothethize, reason, describe)
 * high variation we found a large number of